alepolidori/nethserver-voip-pbx-guide/README.md

 At the end of the "installatation & configuration" you have a working VoIP PBX with only three PJSIP extensions ready to use.
 You can register any physical, softphone or webrtc phone and make your test.

+Three PJSIP extensions are 200, 201 and 202 and their passwords are "jsday".

 It is possible to connect NethServer VoIP PBX to the external PSTN network to call any analogue or mobile phone, but a more advanced configuration is needed.

 ## Other info